Pacific Airlines: Financial issues and restructuring proposal

 Approximately one year after the Qantas withdrawal, in June 2021, Vietnam Airlines declared that the impact of COVID-19 had resulted in the financial situation of Pacific Airlines being "extremely serious", posing the possibilities of insolvency and termination of operations.
 The Vietnamese state-owned flag carrier is looking for investors in order to restructure Pacific Airlines, however, it was revealed that the investor selection process faced many legal and other obstacles due to the fact that it (both Vietnam Airlines and Pacific Airlines) is a state-owned enterprise, admitting that the situation of Pacific Airlines "would be at risk" if no agreement is reached.

 In March 2024, due to serious difficulties, Pacific Airlines declared pausing its operations, with its parent Vietnam Airlines handling all the affected customers.

 The carrier restarted operations by June 2024 with three Airbus A321s from Vietnam Airlines, mostly to maintain its air operator's certificate.
+Following reports of huge cumulative losses by 2026, Vietnam Airlines reaffirmed its plan to divest from Pacific Airlines.